An Adaptive Multi Agent Bitcoin Trading System: Evaluation Methodology

 \section{Evaluation Methodology}

 The system was evaluated on daily Bitcoin data from July 2024 to April 2025.
-Market regimes were defined using moving average trends to distinguish bullish, bearish, and sideways phases.
-Performance was measured against baselines including buy-and-hold BTC, a Nasdaq Crypto Index portfolio, and an equal-weighted basket of the top 30 cryptocurrencies.
-Key evaluation metrics included cumulative returns, Sharpe ratio, prediction accuracy, and regret.
+Market regimes were defined using moving-average trends to classify days as bullish, bearish, or sideways.
+Performance was assessed using cumulative returns, Sharpe ratio, prediction accuracy, regret, and aggregated period-level returns.

+\textbf{Prediction accuracy.} Accuracy was computed using a soft scoring function that compares the agent's confidence in the correct class to its highest predicted class.
+Let $s_{\text{real}}$ denote the predicted probability of the true regime and $s_{\max}$ the maximum predicted probability across regimes.
+The soft accuracy score is

+This yields a value of $1$ when the correct regime is the top prediction and a fractional score when the correct regime is predicted with lower confidence.

+\textbf{Daily returns.} Daily returns were computed from the agent’s BTC allocation.
+If $r_{t}^{\text{BTC}}$ is the Bitcoin return for day $t$ and $w_{\text{BTC}}$ is the agent’s BTC weight (expressed as a percentage), the portfolio’s daily return is

+\textbf{Cumulative return.} Cumulative return measures the total percentage gain relative to the initial portfolio value.
+Let $V_t$ be the portfolio value at time $t$ and $V_0 = 100$ the initial value.
+The cumulative return is

+\textbf{Regret.} Regret quantifies the performance difference between each agent and the baseline buy-and-hold portfolio.
+If $V_t^{\text{agent}}$ and $V_t^{\text{base}}$ denote the agent and baseline portfolio values, regret is defined as

+\textbf{Sharpe ratio.} Sharpe ratio was computed using the empirical mean and standard deviation of daily returns for each agent.
+Let $\mu$ and $\sigma$ denote the sample mean and standard deviation of returns.
+The Sharpe ratio is

+\textbf{Weekly and monthly aggregated returns.} For longer horizons, returns were averaged across all days in the corresponding week or month.
+Given a set of returns $\{r_1, r_2, \ldots, r_n\}$, the aggregated return is